telerik/xaml-docs/controls/radchartview/features/labels/custom-series-labels-strategy.md

 ## Custom Series Label Strategy

-In the following section we will go throught creating custom __ChartSeriesLabelStrategy__ for the labels.
-First we are need to create a chart and populated with some points.
+In the following sections we will go through  creating custom __ChartSeriesLabelStrategy__ for the labels.
+First, we need to create a chart and populated with some points.

 #### __[C#] Example 2: Defining view models__
 {{region radchartview-labels-shart-series-labels-strategy_1}}